locationtech/geomesa/docs/tutorials/geomesa-quickstart-nifi.rst

 Obtain GDELT data
 -----------------

 In this tutorial we will be ingesting GDELT data.
-If you already have some GDELT data available, then you may skip this section.
+If you already have some GDELT data downloaded, then you may skip this section.

 The `GDELT Event database <http://www.gdeltproject.org>`__ provides a comprehensive time- and location-indexed